 Do you feel like your marketing efforts to drive product specification by architects are less than effective?
+Are you struggling to even determine how to get your products specified by architects?
 You may be missing a critical piece of the puzzle to pull it all together: truly knowing your audience.

 The foundation of a solid marketing strategy is built on the process of identifying, understanding and satisfying architect wants and needs.
 The first step to making an impact and better connecting with architects is to recognize what they care about, what their needs are and how your product can solve their problems.
 This is accomplished by developing a buyer persona focused on the architect.